 “This is a proud day for Ghent, the company and all our employees here,” announced Mr Samuelsson.
 “Our people have put in long days and many hours to prepare the plant for the start of XC40 production and they have done a great job.
 The XC40 represents a bright future for Ghent and for Volvo Cars.”

-The new XC40 is the first model on Volvo Cars’ new small-car platform, the Compact Modular Architecture (CMA), which will underpin all upcoming cars in the 40 series.
+The new XC40 is the first model on Volvo Cars’ latest small-car platform, the Compact Modular Architecture (CMA), which will underpin all upcoming cars in the 40 series.
 The CMA platform, co-developed with Geely (Volvo’s Chinese parent company), will provide Volvo Cars with the necessary measurements and economies of scale for the small premium car segment.

 Volvo’s production prep for the XC40 in Ghent have been ongoing for quite a while now.
 Considerable investments in recent years have transformed the Ghent plant in Belgium into a global export hub for Volvo cars and includes an 8,000 square metre addition to the body shop.